 2 to 3 tablespoons orange flavored liqueur, such as Gran Marnier or Cointreau

 1 teaspoon sugar

-Cut out orange segments.
-Toss segments with Gran Marnier and sugar in a bowl.
-Let sit at least 2 hours and up to 1 day.
+Cut away the peel and pith of the oranges with a knife.
+Slice the oranges crosswise, about 1/4-inch thick.
+Cut out the orange segments and place in a bowl.
+Add the Gran Marnier and sugar and stir to combine.
+Let stand at least 2 hours and up to 1 day.
 (Cover and refrigerate until use.)

-Remove terrine from mold.
+Remove the terrine from mold.
 Run a knife under hot water and wipe dry.
-Slice terrine in 1/4 inch slices.
-Arrange 1-2 slices on a plate.
-Drizzle Orange Crème Anglaise around terrine.
-Garnish with Gran Marnier Oranges.
+Slice the terrine in 1/4-inch slices.
+Arrange 1 to 2 slices on a plate.
+Drizzle the Orange Crème Anglaise around the terrine.
+Serve garnished with Gran Marnier Oranges.